Tag Archives: lies

 Trump unleashed a slanderfest and it is the one “trickle-down” principle that seems to be working.
 I have experienced it and a remarkable number of my clients and acquaintances in the church have experienced, it too.

-Slander is not, “Someone told the truth about me and I did not like it.”
-That may be impolite, if they have not warned you how the truth might hurt you, but it is not slander.
-Slander is “character assassination.”
+Slander IS “character assassination.”
 It is when you tell a lie, share an unproven statement as fact, or provide innuendo that demeans someone’s character.
-In the most public sense, such damage is actionable.
-But slander mostly happens in small systems like the office or the church where leaders are controlling the narrative or where leaders are being taken down by unhappy or ambitious subordinates.
+In the most public sense, such assassination is actionable.
+But most slander is hard to undo because it happens in small systems like an office or a church where leaders are controlling the narrative or where leaders are being taken down by unhappy or ambitious subordinates.
 Slander is a weapon in everyday power plays.
-It would be easier to recognize if everyone who wields the weapon knew they were doing it, but people believe lies and spread them as if it is righteous to do so.
-They also get caught in systems that will hurt them, too, if they don’t follow the latest party line/lie.
+It would be easier to recognize it if everyone wielding the weapon knew they were doing it, but people believe lies and spread them as if it is righteous to do so.
+They also get caught in systems that will get even with them, too, just like the slandred one is being taken out, if they don’t follow the latest party line/lie.

 The Bible repeatedly teaches about the importance of words and the deadliness of slander.
 In Proverbs 16:28 it says “A perverse [person] spreads strife / And a slanderer separates intimate friends.”
 Slander is the spark that lights the fuse of gossip which can blow up a reputation and divide whole systems.